-Wear, stiffness or glaze: See Friction Coefficient preceding.
+• Wear, stiffness or glaze: See Friction Coefficient preceding.
 Replace any pad that exhibits wear, stiffness or glaze (see REPLACEMENT PARTS LIST).

-&lt;sup>9 If the lifter is equipped with VPFS10T or VPFS625 pads, the sealing edge is the replaceable sealing ring.
-When it is damaged, install a new sealing ring insert.
-In such cases, see To Replace Sealing Ring Insert in Vacuum Pad to follow.
+&lt;sup>12 If the lifter is equipped with VPFS10T or VPFS625 pads, the sealing edge is the replaceable sealing ring/insert.
+When it is damaged, install a new one.
+In such cases, see To REPLACE SEALING RING/INSERT IN VACUUM PAD to follow.